localstack/devcontainer-template/README.md

 ```

 #### Scenario Tests
 Additionally the repo had been extended for scenario testing.
-To define scenario tests, you would need to define a `scenarios.json` file in the respective template's `test` folder.
+To define scenario tests, you would need to define a `scenarios.json` file in the respective Template's `test` folder.
 The file's structure is the following:

 ```json
 {